EVALUATING COMPANY GROWTH

 market leaves you always one step behind.
 By the time an understanding

-becomes the 'received wisdom' its effects are already priced into the
+becomes the received wisdom it is already priced into the

 markets.
 To play the stock-picking game you must be ahead of the curve.